Studying law doesn't mean you have to become a solicitor or barrister; many options beyond the legal profession will be open to you...

 Many professional qualifications are available in other areas such as accountancy, HR, marketing and business.

-More than 46% of law graduates are in paid employment, while around 41% are in further study, either full time or part time while working.
+Half of law graduates are in paid employment, while over a third are in further study, either full time or part time while working.
 The high percentage of those carrying on their studies is a reflection of many legal professions requiring additional qualifications.

-Many have jobs that are directly related to their degree, working in roles such as legal associate professional and solicitor.
-Others are in employment in areas such as human resources and industrial relations.
+Many have jobs that are directly related to their degree, working in legal associate professional roles in the UK.

 For a detailed breakdown of what law graduates are doing six months after graduation, see What Do Graduates Do?